 The Global Information Assurance Council (GIAC) offers the GIAC Certified Penetration Tester (GPEN) certification.
 This is an extremely comprehensive certification covering all of the fundamentals of penetration testing in the form of a 115 question, multiple-choice, 3-hour exam.
 A tester with this distinction has a solid baseline of knowledge regarding penetration testing methodology, best practices, and advanced testing techniques.
 GIAC is one of the most well-respected training and certification organizations, offering ANSI-certified programs.

-As part of the vetting process when looking for a penetration testing firm, we highly recommend that you see the biography of the engineer(s) that will be working on your project to ensure they have at least one or more of the mentioned designations above.
+As part of the vetting process when looking for an approved penetration testing company, we highly recommend that you see the biography of the engineer(s) that will be working on your project to ensure they have at least one or more of the mentioned designations above.
 If they do not hold any of these, it should be an immediate red flag and we recommend you request a more qualified engineer or switch firms altogether.
 At the end of the day, this is the engineer that will be performing testing that requires extensive knowledge and you want to ensure they have the proper skills and training.